 This Caribbean medical school quick guide is written for prospective students, premed advisors, or parents interested in learning more about the most popular alternative path to becoming a doctor in the US and Canada.
-This is meant to be a quick reference, but for much more in-depth analysis we recommend reading our definitive guide to Caribbean medical schools.
+This is meant to be a quick reference, but for much more in-depth analysis we recommend checking out our new Caribbean medical schools page.

 Why Consider a Caribbean Medical School?